olga-mir/go-cloud-k8s-toolbox/README.md

 ```bash
 $ make install
 ```
-This will create binary with the default name `all-in-one` (it's just a generic tool with specific but unrelated targets and tasks) in local directory in `./bin` folder.
+This will create binary with the default name `busytool` (same idea as busybox) in local directory in `./bin` folder.
 A different name can be provided by using TARGET:

 ```bash
 $ TARGET=mytool make install